chanmix51/elcaro/documentation/article.md

-Pomm - Postgresql / PHP Object Model Manager
+Pomm - PostgreSQL / PHP Object Model Manager
 ============================================

 What is it ?
 ------------

-[Pomm](http://pomm.coolkeums.org) is an **Object Model Manager** dedicated to the Postgresql relational database engine.
+[Pomm](http://pomm.coolkeums.org) is an **Object Model Manager** dedicated to the PostgreSQL relational database engine.
 What is an object model manager ?

-It is upon all an object hydtrator using a converter between PHP and Postgresql to ensure a boolean in Postgres will be seen in PHP as is and so on for arrays, key -> value store HStore, geometric types, XML, JSON, etc.
+It is upon all an object hydtrator using a converter between PHP and PostgreSQL to ensure a boolean in Postgres will be seen in PHP as is and so on for arrays, key -> value store HStore, geometric types, XML, JSON, etc.

-This conversion functionality is really important since elements types in Postgresql are a pillar of the constraint based schema structure.
-The possibility to extend Postgresql types set with custom types is taken in account.
+This conversion functionality is really important since elements types in PostgreSQL are a pillar of the constraint based schema structure.
+The possibility to extend PostgreSQL types set with custom types is taken in account.

 It is also an object oriented model manager since Pomm creates mapping classes linking the SQL structures with PHP objects.
-We will see here again major differences between Pomm and classical ORMs and how to benefit from Postgesql features in a small application.
+We will see here again major differences between Pomm and classical ORM and how to benefit from Postgesql features in a small application.

 What makes Pomm different from an ORM and why to use it ?
 ---------------------------------------------------------

-It is uneasy to quickly answer this question without falling in the Pro / Cons ORMs endless flamewar.
-The author has been working with PHP and Postgresql for more than 10 years.
-The rising of ORMs certainly changed the way how databases are used in making real model layers within the MVC but they also came with a certain number of very annoying pitfalls for programmers used to deal with relational databases.
-Pomm takes the side to work only with Postgresql and it aims at making developers to leverage the most of its rich features.
+It is uneasy to quickly answer this question without falling in the Pro / Cons ORM endless flamewar.
+The author has been working with PHP and PostgreSQL for more than 10 years.
+The rising of ORM certainly changed the way how databases are used in making real model layers within the MVC but they also came with a certain number of very annoying pitfalls for programmers used to deal with relational databases.
+Pomm takes the side to work only with PostgreSQL and it aims at making developers to leverage the most of its rich features.

-One of the main ORMs limitation is the structure freeze.
+One of the main ORM limitation is the structure freeze.
 As the class definition is engraved into the code, it also freezes the relational structure.
 But, knowing that

  * databases only manipulate [sets](http://en.wikipedia.org/wiki/Relational_algebra "relational algebra") of tuples,
  * relational operations are insensitive to the size of these tuples,
  * project system (SELECT) as been made to shape them.

 A set in a database is everything but frozen.
 We will see how Pomm leverages PHP's flexibility to create elastic objects that fit our needs.
-This is even more significant that Postgresql knows how to manipulate entities like objects.
+This is even more significant that PostgreSQL knows how to manipulate entities like objects.
 We will see how to perform object oriented SQL queries.

 Another ORM limitation is due to their abstraction layer: they do propose a pseudo object oriented SQL language that only provide the smallest feature set shared between database engines and it is often tedious to find how to do something we already know how to write in classical SQL.
 We will see how Pomm makes developers able to write SQL queries while make them to focus on the "what" instead of the "how".